Irene Worth: Shakespeare and the West End

-She joined the Old Vic company in 1951, worked with Tyrone Guthrie and there played Desdemona, Helena in A Midsummer Night's Dream, Portia in The Merchant of Venice and her first Lady Macbeth.
+Worth joined the Old Vic company in 1951, where she worked with Tyrone Guthrie and played the roles of Desdemona in Othello, Helena in A Midsummer Night's Dream, Portia in The Merchant of Venice and her first Lady Macbeth.
 The company went to South Africa with Worth as one of the leading ladies.

 In 1953, she joined the fledgling Shakespeare Festival in Stratford, Ontario for its inaugural season.
 There she was the principal leading lady, performing under an enormous tent with Alec Guinness in All's Well That Ends Well and Richard III.
+Also in Stratford, she was an acclaimed Hedda Gabler, a role she considered one of her more satisfying achievements and which prompted Walter Kerr to write a glowing review of her theatrical talent in The New York Times.

-She returned to London in N.C.
+Worth returned to London in N.C.
 Hunter's "Chekhovian" drama A Day by the Sea, with a cast that included John Gielgud and Ralph Richardson.
 She joined the Midland Theatre Company in Coventry for Ugo Betti's The Queen and the Rebels.
 Her transformation from "a rejected slut cowering at her lover's feet into a redemption of regal poise" ensured a transfer to London, where Kenneth Tynan wrote of her technique: "It is grandiose, heartfelt, marvellously controlled, clear as crystal and totally unmoving."

-In the 1950s, Worth demonstrated her exceptional versatility by playing in the farce Hotel Paradiso in London with Alec Guinness, high tragedy in the title role of Schiller's Mary Stuart, co-starring Eva Le Gallienne, and on Broadway and Shakespearean comedy in As You Like It at Stratford, Ontario.
-In Ivor Brown's play William's Other Anne, she played Shakespeare's first girlfriend Anne Whateley opposite John Gregson as Shakespeare.
+In the 1950s Worth played in the farce Hotel Paradiso in London with Alec Guinness.
+In Ivor Brown's play William's Other Anne, which she played Shakespeare's first girlfriend Anne Whateley opposite John Gregson as Shakespeare.

 She also made a number of well-regarded appearances in British films of the period, most notably her powerful performance as a French Resistance agent in Anthony Asquith's 1958 wartime espionage drama Orders to Kill, which earned her the BAFTA award for Best Supporting Actress.